This site requires JavaScript, please enable it in your browser!

 By andylcox, with 2 replies.

-Last reply by mjrb4, about 13 years ago:
+Last reply by mjrb4, over 13 years ago:

 We'd need to see your code for certain - but the above advice is a common cause!
 If you have declared a populate() method then check it's the same case (Java is case sensitive) and check your curly brackets are all in the right place which can also sometimes cause that error.